cyberbotics/webots_ros2/webots_ros2_examples/README.md

 ![Khepera IV in Webots](./assets/khepera4.png)

-Similarly to TurtleBot3 Burger you can start Khepera IV robot as well:
+Similarly to the TurtleBot3 Burger you can start the Khepera IV robot as well:
 ```bash
 ros2 launch webots_ros2_core robot_launch.py \
     executable:=webots_differential_drive_node \